-On this site, faculty can assign their students to take the Genomic Nursing Concept Inventory (GNCI ©2011) online as a classroom assignment.
-Results will be quickly, allowing faculty to know which genetic-genomic concepts their students understand and, when understanding is limited, which wrong ideas their students endorse.
-Knowing ‘what students know’ can then inform targeted education to fill knowledge gaps and reconcile misconceptions.
-Students have the option of allowing allow their deidentified responses to be retained by the research team.
-Those data will be used as part of ongoing research to validate the GNCI and measure genomic literacy among nursing students.
+On this site, faculty can arrange for their students to take the Genomic Nursing Concept Inventory (GNCI ©2011) online as a classroom assignment.
+Results will be returned quickly, allowing faculty to know which genetic-genomic concepts their students understand and, when understanding is limited, which wrong ideas their students endorse.
+Knowing ‘what students know’ can inform targeted education to fill knowledge gaps and reconcile misconceptions.
+Students have the option to allow their deidentified responses to be retained by the research team.
+Those data will be used for ongoing research to further validate the GNCI, track genomic nursing education nationwide, and measure genomic literacy among nursing students.

 The GNCI is a 31-item inventory designed to measure understanding of genetic-genomic concepts most important to nursing practice.
 The GNCI content domain is drawn from the Essentials of Genetic and Genomic Nursing, a set of broadly-endorsed competencies developed by nursing professionals in the United States.
-The GNCI was developed in 2011; since then it has been deployed to more than 3,000 nursing students, 500 nursing faculty, and smaller numbers of practicing nurses.
-Data has been analyzed using basic and advanced psychometric analyses, informing a planned inventory revision during 2017.
-We will use the cyberub to support broad-scale testing to validate of the revised GNCI (version 1.0).
+The GNCI was developed in 2011; since then it has been deployed to more than 3,000 nursing students, 500 nursing faculty, and a smaller number of practicing nurses.
+Data analysis using basic and advanced psychometric methods supports instrument validity and reliability and informs a planned inventory revision during 2017.
+We will use the cyberub to support broad-scale testing to gather validation evidence for the revised GNCI (version 1.0).

 This site will also serve as a repository for resources to support genomic nursing education.

-If you are a faculty member interested in assigning the GNCI to your students as a classroom assignment, please complete the information below.
-A team member will contact you and provide a unique group code and link to the GNCI.
+If you are a faculty member interested in assigning the GNCI to your students as a classroom assignment, please complete the Faculty Contact Form below.

 Submitting the form will trigger an automated email response with a link to a 9-question Faculty/Program Survey to collect information about your program and testing preferences.